hengshuaiyao/HengshuaiYao.github.io/README.md

 For decades (1992-), off-policy learning with linear function approximation is problematic.
 Importance sampling gives an unbiased estimate of the target value function using the data collected from the behavior policy.
 However, importance sampling methods suffer from high variances due to that the importance sampling ratios are high.
 Is there another way of conducting off-policy learning?
 Gradient TD stands for a unique off-policy learning paradigm with linear function approximation, forming an important class of modern reinforcement learning algorithms.

-This figure from the preconditioning paper shows that GTD is slow.

 <div align="center">
 <img align="center" src="papers/rates_gtd.png" style='height: 100%; object-fit: contain' class="inline"/>
 </div>

-This figure in fact shows that GTD is slow (in the steady-state sense).
+This figure from the paper in fact shows that GTD is slow (in the steady-state sense).
 MR is the faster version of iLSTD. iLSTD is the steady-state version of TD (TD cannot be faster than iLSTD).
 So the message is that we should improve GTD and TDC for the goals set in the Horde paper.